hupili/python-for-data-and-media-communication-gitbook/guide-for-contributor.md

 ### Link to GitHub comments

 Click the date and get a full URL including the [URI fragment](https://en.wikipedia.org/wiki/Fragment_identifier).
 Read more on [Stack Overflow](https://stackoverflow.com/questions/25163598/how-do-i-reference-a-specific-issue-comment-on-github/25169132).

+## Editing environment

+We suggest to use [VSCode](https://code.visualstudio.com/) with the following extensions:

+* `Markdown Preview Enhanced` -- See how it works [here](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues/2#issuecomment-406834118)
+* `markdownlint` -- See how it works [here](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues/2#issuecomment-408606441)
+* `Markdown TOC` by AlanWalk -- See more instructions in the current document, [this section](#table-of-contents-toc)